area17/laravel-auto-head-tags/README.md

 ]);
 ```

-The script should generate, out of the box, this set of tags for you:
+To generate, out of the box, this set of tags for you:

 ``` html
 <title>Your page title</title>